 Six Stop Filter

-To use ND filters in all light conditions, you need at least 2 different strengths (or a var-ND – see below).
-However, if you only shoot long exposures close to sunset/rise times, then you can get away with 4 – 6 stops.
+To use ND filters in all light conditions, you need at least two different strengths (or a variable -ND – see below).
+However, if you only shoot long exposures close to sunset or sunrise times, then you can get away with 4–6 stops.
 I only used a 6-stop after experimenting with different strengths.

-My 5D3 camera is still high quality at iso400 and my 24mm prime lens is good between f/6.3 and f/16, so this gave me a good range of low light conditions where I could successfully use a 6-stop ND.
-I take my ND filter off when the sun was down and screwed in on when the sun was in the sky.
+My 5D3 camera is still high quality at ISO 400, and my 24mm prime lens is good between f/6.3 and f/16, so this gave me a good range of low-light conditions where I could successfully use a 6-stop ND.
+I take my ND filter off when the sun is down and screw it in when the sun is in the sky.

 Browse B&W ND filters on BHPhotoVideo